-(p) Concentration of Business and Credit Risks
+(r) Concentration of Business and Credit Risks

-Financial instruments that potentially subject us to concentrations of risk include primarily cash, trade receivables and financial instruments used in hedging activities (see notes 2(v) and 4).
+Financial instruments that potentially subject us to concentrations of risk include primarily cash, trade receivables and financial instruments used in hedging activities (see notes 2(v) and 5).
 We place our cash with highly rated credit institutions.
 Although we try to limit the amount of credit exposure with any one financial institution, we do in the normal course of business maintain cash balances in excess of federally insured limits.

 Our operations are conducted in several markets across the United States, including Puerto Rico.
-Our New York, Miami and Los Angeles markets accounted for more than 65% of net revenue for the years ended December 31, 2014 and 2013.
+Our New York, Los Angeles, and Miami markets accounted for more than 60% of net revenue for the years ended December 31, 2015 and 2014.
 Our credit risk is spread across a large number of diverse customers in a number of different industries, thus spreading the trade credit risk.
 We do not normally require collateral on credit sales; however, a credit analysis is performed before extending substantial credit to any customer and occasionally we request payment in advance.
 We establish an allowance for doubtful accounts based on customers' payment history and perceived credit risks.

-(q) Basic and Diluted Net Loss Per Common Share
+(s) Basic and Diluted Net Loss Per Common Share

 Basic net loss per common share was computed by dividing net loss available to common stockholders by the weighted average number of shares of common stock and convertible preferred stock outstanding for each period presented.
 Diluted net loss per common share is computed by giving effect to common stock equivalents as if they were outstanding for the entire period.
-The following table summarizes the net loss applicable to common stockholders and the net loss per common share for the years ended December 31, 2014 and 2013 (in thousands, except per share data):
+The following table summarizes the net loss applicable to common stockholders and the net loss per common share for the years ended December 31, 2015 and 2014 (in thousands, except per share data):

-2014 2013 Net loss \$ (19,951) (88,566) Series B preferred stock adjustment to fair value at redemption date 87,563 Less dividends on Series B preferred stock (7,859) Net loss available to common stockholders \$ (19,951) (8,862) Basic and Diluted net loss income per common stock \$ (2.75) (1.22) Weighted average common shares outstanding: Basic and Diluted 7,267 7,267
+2015 2014

+Net loss \$ (26,955) \$ (19,951)

+Basic and Diluted net loss per common stock \$ (3.71) \$ (2.75)

+Weighted average common shares outstanding:

+Basic and Diluted 7,267 7,267

-The following is a reconciliation of the shares used in the computation of basic and diluted net loss per share for the years ended December 31, 2014 and 2013 (in thousands, except per share data):
+The following is a reconciliation of the shares used in the computation of basic and diluted net loss per share for the years ended December 31, 2015 and 2014 (in thousands, except per share data):

-2014 2013 Basic weighted average shares outstanding \$ 7,267 7,267 Effect of dilutive equity instruments Dilutive weighted average shares outstanding \$ 7,267 7,267 Options to purchase shares of common stock and other stock-based awards outstanding which are not included in the calculation of diluted net loss per share because their impact is anti-dilutive 86 133
+2015 2014 Basic weighted average shares outstanding \$ 7,267 \$ 7,267 Effect of dilutive equity instruments Dilutive weighted average shares outstanding \$ 7,267 \$ 7,267 Options to purchase shares of common stock and other stock-based awards outstanding which are not included in the calculation of diluted net loss per share because their impact is anti-dilutive 95 86

-(r) Fair Value Measurement
+(t) Fair Value Measurement